nathmo/TIPc7x_TVBox_Armbian/README.md

 # TIPc7x_TVBox_Armbian
 a repository containing the file and the intruction to run Armbian from a TIPc7x TV box sold by AVIQ (might work on A95X from NEXBOX. not tested)

-==Disclaimer==
+## Disclaimer

-This procedure is not 100% safe and there is a risk of leaving your board in a unsusable state.
-If you follow carefully the following step you should be fine.
+This procedure is not 100% safe and there is a risk of leaving your board in a unsusable state.You have been warned.
-If you encounter spelling mistake, imprecision in the steps, or any other problem with thoses insctruction or file dont hesistate to open an issue or directly a pull request. and if you find this tutorial useful please leave a star.
+If you encounter spelling mistake, imprecision in the steps, or any other problem with thoses insctruction or file dont hesistate to open an issue or directly a pull request and if you find this tutorial useful please star this repo.

-==Requirements==
+## Requirements

 * USB cable type Male A to male A (you can either make one using two USB cable that you cut and solder together, or you can order one from [https://www.aliexpress.com/item/4000097120453.html]
 * A Computer running windows with Admin rights